Kaloli Bird – Undertaker Bird – the Marabou Stork is the Unofficial National Bird of Uganda

 The Marabou Stork (Leptoptilos (slender wing) crumeniferus (referring to the throat pouch) is the Unofficial National Bird of Uganda.
 It is a Carrion-eater or Scavenger Bird, a sort of Garbage Collector, fulfilling a vital function in the wild and towns.

-When most of us think of storks, most of us think of the ones that deliver babies all over the world.
-The Marabou Stork is neither cute nor attractive, and it is the ugliest Bird you have ever seen.
-It is no wonder they are called the Undertaker Bird.
+When most of us think of storks, most of us think of the ones that deliver babies worldwide.
+The Marabou Stork is neither cute nor attractive and is the ugliest Bird you have ever seen.
+It is no wonder they are called the Undertaker Birds.

 Undertaker Bird is a just-right description for this Bird since it is a carnivore carrion (dead animal) eater.
-The Marabou Stork, aka Undertaker Bird, is quite a sight with its Halloween-like frightening appearance.
-The Marabou Stork with the scabby head, pouch, red button, and poop-covered legs.
+The Marabou Stork, aka Undertaker Bird, is quite a sight with its frightening Halloween appearance—the Marabou Stork with the scabby head, pouch, red button, and poop-covered legs.

 In Ugandan tradition, it is said that when God created the birds, he took leftover parts and made the Marabou Stork creating Africa’s ugliest Bird.